 We are aware that our business activities are somewhere in the stress field of "industry vs. nature".
 The unaffected view from outside is also important to us in our day-to-day business.
 That is why we involve external consultants and decided to implement an environmental management system including associated work processes.
 In 2019, STORAG ETZEL became certified in accordance with the requirements of the DIN EN ISO 14001 standard.

-What are our environmental management priorities of 2019 in regard to our three pillars?
+What are our environmental management priorities since 2019 in regard to our three pillars?

-1. Reduce any environmental impact on air, water, soil in the operating phase
+1. Reduce possible environmental impact on air, water, soil in the operating phase

 As part of our daily work, we focus on continuous improvement in order to avoid any possible environmental impact or limit it to the bare minimum.
 We pay particular attention to individual aspects.

 For example, environmental damage from leaks is a risk during operation.
 Especially connections are sensitive points of piping systems.
 STORAG ETZEL aims high to promote technical progress in the field of modern leak detection systems, e.g. continuous monitoring and thus go beyond the required legal standard (so-called "state of the art").
-In 2019 we will start a series of tests on new technologies and procedures in this context.
+Especially since 2019 we started a series of tests on new technologies and procedures in this context.

 Also with the realization of other (construction) projects STORAG ETZEL has set the goal to improve the environmental performance and even to go beyond the statutory standards.
 Here are some more examples: